singaltanmay/cineast-wiki/Objects-Glossary.md

 </pre>
 * `objectId` uniquely identifies a given `MultimediaObjectDescriptor` object.
 * `name` is the name of the multimedia object.
-* `path` is the path of multimedia object known to Cineast.
+* `path` is the path of a multimedia object known to Cineast.
 * `mediaType` is the type of multimedia the object is.
 * `contentURL` is the absolute path of the multimedia object.

 ## NeighboringSegmentQuery
-This object represents a NeighboringSegmentQuery message, i.e. a request for a neighbour-search.
+This object represents a NeighboringSegmentQuery message, i.e. a request for a neighbor-search.

 <pre>
 NeighboringSegmentQuery : Object